EuleMitKeule/inky-phat-dashboard/README.md

 ## Development

 This package can only be installed and run on a Linux OS or WSL.
+When developing on a device that does not have an inky display attached, `enable_inky` has to be set to `False` in the `config.yml`.

 1. Install [`poetry`](https://python-poetry.org/) (This will later be changed to [`uv`](https://docs.astral.sh/uv/))
 2. Install dependencies with `poetry install`